This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

-The large aperture ensures more light gathering, and larger is always better for optical instruments in terms of contrast and higher resolution.
-And with the 8x times magnification, you get a wide 5.25 mm exit pupil, and with 10x power, it is still 4.2 mm.
-Both good values that are plenty to observe birds and wildlife even on really dull days.
+The large aperture ensures more light gathering, and larger lenses are always better when it comes to optical instruments in terms of contrast and higher resolution.
+A 40 mm aperture with 8x times magnification, get you a 5.25 mm wide exit pupil, and with 10x power, it is still 4.2 mm.
+Both are good values that enable good observation of birds and wild animals even on cloudy and foggy days.

-So it may be worth considering whether you use the binoculars a lot in a bad light that the advantages in performance outweigh the advantages in weight.
+So it may be worth considering whether or not you use the binoculars a lot in low light so that the benefits in performance outweigh the extra weight.

 But do you really need that as a hiker?
-Usually, you are out, and about during bright daylight, and that’s it bright enough the compacts of the 20 to 30 mm class are sufficient.
+When hiking, you’re usually out and about in bright daylight, and then it’s actually bright enough for the compact ones in the 20 to 30 mm class to suffice.

 Choosing the right binoculars for hiking, and not only for hiking but also for hunting or birding, is always a personal matter.
 What works for one nature lover won’t do for the other.

-Too many factors play a role alongside magnification and objective lens diameter; the quality of glass, the lenses, and coatings, the field of view, eye relief if you wear glasses, water resistance, fog proofed, durability, and handling in icy conditions or in the humid tropics, etc. And of course, the price, what are you ready to spend.
+Too many factors play a role alongside magnification and objective lens diameter; the quality of glass, the lenses, and coatings, the field of view, eye relief if you wear glasses, water resistance, fog proofed, durability, and handling in icy conditions or in the humid tropics, etc. And of course, the price that you are willing to spend.

-The without a doubt best binoculars are from renowned traditional manufacturers such as Leica, Swarovski or Zeiss.
+Without a doubt, the best binoculars are from renowned traditional manufacturers such as Leica, Swarovski or Zeiss.
 They can cost a few thousand dollars, depending on the design and optical performance.

 But there are also cheap ones under 50 dollars, but they mostly perform poorly and no nature lover will be satisfied with them.